yellowon0103/yellowon0103/README.md

 - ✅ No Predefined Labels
 - ✅ No GT Depth
 - ✅ No Segmentation & Detection Models
-- ✅ Real-time (~10 FPS on a single NVIDIA RTX 4090)
+- ✅ ~10 FPS on a single NVIDIA RTX 4090

 ### Key Contributions